aws-samples/hpc-workshop-wrf/README.md

-The following table shows 3 different tests for the same forecast, involving different level of parallelism and using gcc or Intel compiler.
+The following table shows 3 different tests for the same forecast, involving different level of parallelism and using gcc.

 | Number of Cores      | WRF Elapsed Time (gcc) |
 |----------------------|:----------------------:|